My Favorite Part

-"My Favorite Part" is a song by American rapper Mac Miller, featuring singer Ariana Grande, from Miller's fourth studio album The Divine Feminine (2016).
+"My Favorite Part" is a song by American rapper Mac Miller, featuring American singer-songwriter Ariana Grande.
+It was released by Warner Bros.
+Records as the third single from Miller's fourth studio album The Divine Feminine on September 9, 2016.
 The song was written by Miller, Grande, and its producer, MusicManTy.
-It was released by Warner Bros.
-Records as the third single from The Divine Feminine on September 9, 2016.
 A music video was released on December 12, 2016.

 Background and release

 "My Favorite Part" was written by Mac Miller, Ariana Grande, and its producer, Tyrone "MusicManTy" Johnson.
 The song was released by Warner Bros.
 Records on September 9, 2016, as the third single from Miller's fourth studio album The Divine Feminine (2016).
 "My Favorite Part" is an R&B and neo soul love song, with Miller singing instead of rapping.

 It is the third collaboration between Miller and Grande, following Grande's single "The Way" (2013) and a remix of Grande's single "Into You" (2016).
 Miller and Grande were in a relationship when "My Favorite Part" was released, but the song had been written before it began, according to Miller.